WayneCrawford/OBStools/obstools/atacr/README_WCC.md

+**I HAVE DECIDED TO PUT THE CODES  DESCRIBED BELOW IN CRAWTOOLS/SPECTRAL SpectralDensity and TransferFunction classes**

 I will be writing alternative TfNoise and EventStream scripts to overcome some problems I have with adding transfer functions and calculating time series: